Clean macOS install – the easy way

 KEYCHAIN PASSWORDS – simply open the Keychain Access app and then look in the ‘login’ and ‘local items’ sections on the left.
 To make a note of any passwords stored here simply right-click and select ‘copy password to clipboard’.
 Then make a note of it.
 I’d use something like a ‘mypasswords.txt’ file – which you can later convert to a PDF and password protect it.

 SAFARI PASSWORDS – Open Safari then go to Preferences > Passwords.
+Or just open the Passwords app.
 You can then click on an item to view the password.
 Add the ones you need to your ‘my passwords.txt’ file.

-Once done, in your text editor (with your password file open) go to Print > Save as PDF > Security Options, and then enter a password and save it 😀
+Once you’ve compiled a list, in your text editor (with your password file open) go to Print > Save as PDF > Security Options, and then enter a password and save it.

 Once everything is backed up